Best Cheap Health Insurance in Tennessee in 2026

 Gold plans pay for about 80% of your medical care.

-Gold plans pay for the biggest share of your medical costs, leaving you with smaller doctor bills because of lower deductibles and out-of-pocket maximums.
+Gold plans pay for a large share of your medical costs, leaving you with smaller doctor bills because of lower deductibles and out-of-pocket maximums.

 Gold plans only cost slightly more than Silver plans in Tennessee.
 If you don't qualify for cost-sharing reductions, consider upgrading to a Gold plan.